 Economic developers realize the importance of professional development.
-Education venues, where knowledge, professional experience, and best practices are shared between economic development practitioners, provide invaluable learning opportunities.
-VEDA offers a variety of scholarships to help our members with their professional development efforts.
-For 2019 VEDA has more than $7,500 for EDI and BASIC/IEDC scholarships, the Virginia Institute for Economic Development, and the Smiley Waller Memorial Scholarships.
+Educational venues, where knowledge, professional experience, and best practices are shared between economic development practitioners, provide invaluable learning opportunities.
+VEDA offers a variety of scholarships to help its members with their professional development efforts.
+Applications must be submitted online on the VEDA website (www.GoVEDA.org).
+Past scholarship recipients.

 Affiliated with 21 universities and one state agency, the Basic Economic Development Course (BECD) is to provide those interested in economic development, or those new to the field, with a foundation on the primary elements of the economic development profession.